Worldwide Locations:

 What documents are required to register a company in Egypt?

-To register a company in Egypt, you will need the following documents:
+To register a company in Egypt, you typically need:

-• 1- Valid passport or national ID card
+• I- Valid passports or national ID cards for shareholders and managers

 Can foreigners have full ownership of a company in Egypt?